coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 Different quantum computers each have a different set of native operators, so quilc must be a retargetable compiler.
 This mathematical puzzle is interesting and already quite difficult, but lurking is also an engineering problem of great concern.

 Almost every quantum computer in use today has some sort of _continuous_ operation—possibly many—like the $\mathrm{RZ}\_\theta$ above.
 These continuous operations represent the analog nature of these quantum computers.
 Analog devices have their merits, but one thing analog hardware usually isn't good at is extreme precision.
 While I might request the quantum computer perform an $\mathrm{RZ}\_{0.12345}$, due to the computer's physical nature, it might only accomplish something between an $\mathrm{RZ}\_{0.11}$ and an $\mathrm{RZ}\_{0.13}$.
 Quantum hardware engineers around the world, every day, are putting effort into improving the precision of the available native operations, but it'll never be to feasible have _infinite_ precision, simply due to physical limitations.
-Just like high fidelity analog audio, we can never eliminate 100% of the noise in a system.
+In practice, we will always have some amount of noise.

 Can there instead be some set of _discrete_ native operations while still being able perform _any_ quantum computation we'd like?
 And if we have such a set, will it be *easy and efficient* to compile a given matrix?
 These two questions represent the problem of **discrete compilation** of quantum programs.

 Fortunately, the answer to both questions is a resounding _yes_, with a small but reasonable caveat.
-Robert Solovay and Alexei Kitaev both proved this was possible in the mid-90s.
+Robert Solovay and Alexei Kitaev [both proved](https://en.wikipedia.org/wiki/Solovay%E2%80%93Kitaev_theorem) this was possible in the mid-90s.
 Their algorithm is flexible in allowing a large family of discrete operation sets, and decompositions of arbitrary matrices into any of those discrete operations were efficient to calculate, at least as far as big-O is concerned.
 The caveat is this: It is not possible to find an _exact_ sequence of native operations to reconstruct a given matrix.
 Instead, we can only get _arbitrarily close_, at the expense of running more native operations.

 This is perfectly sensible.
 If we want to do arbitrary precision arithmetic on a classical computer (like calculating billions of digits of $\pi$), we must use more CPU instructions.
 CPU instructions only let us do a relatively small collection of operations: basic arithmetic on "small" integers and floating-point numbers.
 If we want to go beyond 20ish digits of integer, or go beyond 16ish digits of floating-point mantissa, we need to spend more memory and more CPU instructions.

-The Solovay-Kitaev algorithm is famously difficult to implement, and relies on a great deal of pre-processing to accomplish, but it's useful both for its mathematical utility and its generality.
+The [Solovay-Kitaev algorithm](https://arxiv.org/abs/quant-ph/0505030) is famously difficult to implement, and relies on a great deal of pre-processing to accomplish, but it's useful both for its mathematical utility and its generality.

-About 20 years after Solovay and Kitaev's work, Peter Selinger came up with another idea.
-Using a specific native operation set (called the Clifford+T set), and making careful use of algebraic number theory, not only can we have merely "good" big-O performance, we could also have nearly _optimal-length_ decompositions, off only by a constant number of operations.
-(Peter Selinger and Neil Ross were later able to modify the algorithm so that it produces *actually* optimal sequences... but you need a machine that can efficiently factorize integers to do that.)
+About 20 years after Solovay and Kitaev's work, Peter Selinger came up with [another idea](https://arxiv.org/abs/1212.6253).
+Using a specific native operation set (called the Clifford+T set), and making careful use of algebraic number theory, not only can we have merely "good" big-O performance, we could also have _nearly optimal-length_ decompositions[^optimal], off only by a constant number of operations.

+[^optimal]: Peter Selinger and Neil Ross were later able to [modify the algorithm](https://arxiv.org/abs/1403.2975) so that it produces *actually* optimal sequences, however, the algorithm requires one to be able to efficiently factorize integers.
+The theoretically best known way to factorize an integer is Shor's algorithm, which requires a quantum computer with essentially no error.

-## The Selinger Approach to Discrete Compilation
+## The Selinger approach to discrete compilation

 In order to have a set of discrete operations, we must be able to discretize the parametric operation $\mathrm{RZ}\_\theta$, which is a $2\times2$ matrix with entries depending on $\theta$.